SonyaJane/mobility-mapper-frontend/README.md

 * Responsiveness

     - [Am I Responsive?](http://ami.responsivedesign.is/#) was used to check responsiveness of the pages across different devices.
-The tool revealed the following issues:

-      - the cover title overlapped the head of the person in the home page hero image at screen size 320px.
-To fix this, we created a media query for screen sizes < 380px and repositioned the image slightly, and the cover title text was made smaller.
-      - the hamburger menu did not fit on same line as the logo at screen size 320px.
-To fix this the we added to the new media query created above, such that the right hand margin was removed from the navbar-brand, and the logo size was reduced.

-    - [Responsive Design Checker](https://www.responsivedesignchecker.com/) was used to check responsiveness of the pages on different screen sizes.

     - Chrome DevTools was used to test responsiveness on different screen sizes during the development process.

 ### Manual Testing